BBaoVanC/bbaovanc.com/content/blog/swapfile-guide/index.md

 This is a step-by-step tutorial on how to create or remove a swapfile on a Linux machine.
-Also included is the correct `fstab` entry (most articles get this "wrong", though it doesn't really make a difference) and reasons to use swap(file) in the first place.
+Also included is the correct `fstab` entry (most articles get this "wrong", though it doesn't actually matter) and reasons to use swap(file) in the first place.

 <!--more-->